Manuteaa/dbd_autoSkillCheck/README.md

 1) Select the trained AI model (default to `model.onnx` available in this repo)
 2) Select the device to use.
 Select "CPU", except if you need to improve the AI model FPS [FAQ](#faq)
 3) Choose debug options.
 I recommend setting this option to None.
 If you want to check which screen the script is monitoring, you can select the first option.
 If the AI struggles recognizing the skill checks, select the second option to save the results, then you can upload the images in a new GitHub issue
+4) Keep the default values for the next options.
+These options are mainly requested features by the community.
-4) Click 'RUN'
+5) Click 'RUN'
-5) You can STOP and RUN the script from the Web UI at will, for example when waiting in the game lobby
+6) You can STOP and RUN the script from the Web UI at will, for example when waiting in the game lobby

 Your main screen is now monitored meaning that frames are regularly sampled (with a center-crop) and analysed with the trained AI model.
 You can play the game on your main monitor.